Which China Travel Guide Book is Best for YOU?

 - Not meant for the casual traveler

-- Already a year old, which for China business is a long time
+- Already a couple years old, which for China business is a long time

 Summary: